 In August 2017, the Financial Accounting Standards Board (FASB) issued ASU 2017-12, Derivatives and Hedging (Topic 815), which eliminates the requirement to separately measure and report hedge ineffectiveness.
-The guidance is effective for fiscal years beginning after December 15, 2018, with early adoption permitted.
+The guidance is effective for fiscal years beginning after December 15, 2018, with early adoption permitted and required application on a retrospective basis.
 We do not expect a significant impact to our consolidated assets and liabilities, net earnings, or cash flows as a result of adopting this new standard.
 We plan to adopt the new standard effective January 1, 2019.